Director, SNS FiReFilms Screening Clubs

 A graduate of Duke University, Gali attended the Vanderbilt University School of Law, with adjunct studies at Georgetown.
 At Vanderbilt, she served as the first female editor-in-chief of the Vanderbilt Journal of Transnational Law.

 Gali served as in-house counsel with BellSouth Corp. from 1983 until 1998, primarily as international mergers and acquisitions counsel.
 After two life-changing trips to Kenya, she left BellSouth to establish her own corporate and entertainment law practice with a pro bono focus on animal law.
-As an early animal rights attorney, she joined the initial strategic team of the Great Ape World Heritage Species Project; co-wrote and helped pass Georgia's first felony animal cruelty law; represented pioneering, world-class researchers in the field of interspecies communication; and served as an advisor to sanctuaries and other animal-related entities.
-Somewhere along the line, she also earned a Certificate in Applied Zoo Biology from the Association of Zoos and Aquariums.
-In 2002 she joined the Hoover Group, a multinational manufacturing company, as its general counsel.
+As an early animal-rights attorney, she joined the initial strategic team of the Great Ape World Heritage Species Project; co-wrote and helped pass Georgia's first felony animal cruelty law; represented pioneering, world-class researchers in the field of interspecies communication; and served as an advisor to sanctuaries and other animal-related entities.
+Somewhere along the line, she also earned a certificate in Applied Zoo Biology from the Association of Zoos and Aquariums.
+From 2002 to 2009, she served as general counsel of the Hoover Group, a multinational manufacturing company.